zbalkan/zbalkan.github.io/_posts/2025-02-20-surrogates.md

 last_modified_at: 2025-02-26T12:32:00+02:00
 ---

-This time I am going to write about some odd behavior by Windows.
-The behavior is by design and there is no obvious security impact.
+This time I am going to write about some odd behaviour by Windows.
+The behaviour is by design and there is no obvious security impact.
 Therefore, this article is written just for the sake of sharing some geeky content.

 ## What do you see?